-Ranking the Total War games is wonderfully contentious.
-Maybe it’s because the concept of ‘best’ depends on what kind of mood you’re in—I love them all like dangerous children, and I play them on rotation, influenced by whichever books, films, or other games I’m consuming at the time.
+Judging the best Total War games is tricky.
+Maybe it’s because the concept of ‘best’ depends on what kind of mood you’re in—I play them on rotation, influenced by whichever books, films, or other games I’m consuming at the time.
 Watching the Battle of the Hornburg makes me crave Total War: Warhammer; reading about the crusades make me yearn for Medieval 2.
 These are ‘feel’ games, which satisfy cravings beyond the need for sharp strategy or pitched battles.
 They let you twist history, create new stories, or roleplay as your favourite generals.

 There’s also precious little to separate them, especially at the top end of the order.
 The factors that make the series a success are found in every game, and it’s often only the strength of the setting that sets the games apart.
 There are obvious outliers—Empire and Napoleon feel like they’re from a different universe—but they all offer the same mix of conflict and conquest, failure and domination.

 In order of preference, here are the best standalone Total War games.